reneras/ngeurope14/day1.md

 * Series of directives to make building forms easier
 * Aggregation of validation into formHandler
-* Use of models to define schemas, mappings and (de)serialization methods to reduce tight coupling between API and UI
+* Use of models to define schemas, mappings and (de)serialization methods to reduce coupling between API and UI

 **Responsive Images**

 * Grunticon for SVG icons and background images
 * Responsive image directive to define breakpoint-specific sizes
 * Modernizr to determine variable pixel densities and convert size attributes
-* Built in conjunction with Akamai image resize API
+* Built in conjunction with [Akamai image resize service](http://www.slideshare.net/AkamaiTechnologies/akamai-whitepaper-frontendoptimization)

-**Mo $watch(), mo Problems**
+**Mo $watch(), Mo Problems**

-* Views with hundreds of bindings - used bindonce to reduce number of watchers
+* Views with hundreds of bindings - used Pasquale Vazzana's [bindonce directive](https://github.com/Pasvaz/bindonce) to reduce number of watchers
-* Memory issues, Chrome DevTools memory profiler, reducing memory usage, spikes and detached DOM nodes
+* Memory issues, investigating with Chrome DevTools memory profiler, reducing memory usage, spikes and detached DOM nodes
-* Accessibility, or lack thereof - planning for improvements, including incorporating ngAria module as part of upgrade to Angular 1.3.
+* Accessibility issues - planning for improvements, including incorporating ngAria module as part of upgrade to Angular 1.3.